-CLEVELAND, Ohio (WOIO) - The Cleveland Department of Public Health said Sunday this was the highest daily COVID-19 increase in the city: There are 75 new confirmed coronavirus cases reported in the city, which brings the total cumulative to 2,245 confirmed cases citywide.
+CLEVELAND, Ohio (WOIO) - The Cleveland Department of Public Health said Saturday there are 54 new confirmed coronavirus cases reported in the city, which brings the total cumulative to 24,529 citywide.

-The new confirmed cases include males and females whose ages range from their teens to their 70s.
 CDPH is working to identify their close contacts who would require testing or monitoring for COVID-19 symptoms.
-Two cases reported previously by CDPH have been transferred to the Cuyahoga County Board of Health.

-The City of Cleveland COVID-19 Dashboard displays the most recent preliminary data from the Ohio Department of Health about COVID-19 cases, hospitalizations, deaths and recoveries in Cleveland by selected demographics.
+The City of Cleveland COVID-19 Dashboard displays the most recent preliminary data from the Ohio Department of Health about COVID-19 cases, hospitalizations, deaths, and recoveries in Cleveland by selected demographics.
 View the dashboard here.
-For individuals’ privacy, CDPH will not be releasing any additional demographic info related to COVID-19 cases aside from age range and gender.

 CDPH does not release any additional demographic info related to COVID-19 cases aside from age range and gender for the privacy of the individuals.